Skip to main content

 • investigate how existing products work or how services are used

-• develop ideas and make initial sketches or outline plans
+• develop ideas with initial sketches and outline plans

-• use computer design software to produce detailed blueprints
+• use 2D and 3D design software to produce detailed blueprints

 • make samples or working models, known as prototypes